 These zones always form mid-move, either from the banks taking profits or closing trades.

-Compared to the reversal zones, continuation zones don’t tend to work that well.
-They develop from banks placing a small number of positions into the market.
-So, they don’t hold the power of reversal zones.
+In contrast to reversal zones, continuation zones generally aren’t as effective.
+They develop from banks entering a limited number of positions in the market, meaning they lack the power of reversal zones.

 Rally – Base – Drop and Drop – Base – Rally zones…

 Reverses in the opposite direction.

 These zones form when one major swing changes to the other, usually caused by the banks buying or selling large quantities of currency.

 Reversal zones are the ones you should be trading using Supply and Demand.

 They’re the highest probability zones in the market.